death7654/Chrultrabook-Tools/README.md

 - Download the AppImage
 - `cd` to the directory
 - Mark the file as an executeable `chmod a+x name.AppImage`
-- open the AppImage `./name.AppImage`
+- open the AppImage `sudo ./name.AppImage`

+### Non-AppImage
+- You must start the application as root as the ectool binary requires sudo privileges

 ### macOS